Docklands, Victoria: Batman's Hill

 On 2 August 2007, it was reported that a $1.5 billion scheme had been earmarked for Collins Street by Middle Eastern investment company Sama Dubai, to be designed by architect Zaha Hadid and Melbourne firm Ashton Raggatt McDougall.
 The plan would consist of four buildings, including Docklands' tallest tower as well as civic spaces spanning two sites to be built on decking over Wurundjeri Way.
-The proposed tower will be between 50 and 60 storeys tall but did not proceed and VicUrban put the site back out to tender in early 2011.
+The proposed tower would have between 50 and 60 storeys tall but did not proceed and VicUrban put the site back out to tender in early 2011.

-The offices of Fairfax Media are at 643 Collins Street.
-The new building, known as Media House, comprises 16,000 m2 of office space accommodating 1,400 staff, on decking over railway lines opposite Southern Cross Station.
-The $110 million eight-storey facility was designed by architects Bates Smart to achieve a 5-star Green Star rating, and will feature a news ticker, outdoor screen and grassy plaza.
-It was developed by Grocon in 2009.

 Collins Square

-Collins Square (previously Village Docklands) is a ~2Ha site within the Batman's Hill precinct.
+Collins Square (previously Village Docklands) is a ~2 Ha site within the Batman's Hill precinct.
 It was developed by Walker Corporation.

 Collins Square is the outcome of a split of precincts in the tender process in 2000, which resulted in Goods Shed South, 735 Collins Street and Sites 4A-4F, originally awarded to the Kuok Group and Walker Corporation.

-A masterplan prepared by Marchese + Partners in conjunction with Bligh Voller Nield architects was approved in early 2002.
+A master plan prepared by Marchese + Partners in conjunction with Bligh Voller Nield architects was approved in early 2002.
 It included a 60-storey Shangri-La Hotels and Resorts tower with a Collins Street address and a mix of commercial and residential towers, as well as the refurbishment of the southern half of Goods Shed No. 2 into a night market and food hall.

-In mid-2007, a new masterplan was prepared by Bates Smart.
+In mid-2007, a new master plan was prepared by Bates Smart.
 In it a new 38-storey office tower replaced the Shangri La Hotel on Collins Street and the number of streets is reduced from four to three, replaced by pedestrian thoroughfares.
-Overall there will now be five office buildings, ranging in height from 155m (to roof) to 36m, a 10,000sqm retail and public space, and the refurbishment of the Goods Shed with a 'Lantern' structure addressing Collins Street.
-The entire precinct is aiming for a 5 Star Green Star rating.
+Overall there will now be five office buildings, ranging in height from 155 m (to roof) to 36 m, a 10,000 m2 retail and public space, and the refurbishment of the Goods Shed with a 'Lantern' structure addressing Collins Street.
+The entire precinct is aiming for a 5-Star Green Star rating.

 Construction of Collins Square was completed in 2018.